 Evergreens show that the circle of life continues in the depths of winter.
 In pre-Christian times, many cultures put up evergreen boughs in winter to encourage the return of the sun gods.
-Nordic and Celtic legends extoll the power of mistletoe.
-By Victorian times, it was hung as an excuse to steal a kiss — one allowed per berry, which then must be removed.
-“Rumor has it that some people here in the Midwest adulterated their mistletoe, adding berries,” according to Ann Koski, former director of the Wisconsin Historical Museum and Christmas customs scholar.
-She added that some Christians preferred holly with the red berries representing the blood of Christ amid eternally green leaves.
+According to Ann Koski, former director of the Wisconsin Historical Museum and Christmas customs scholar, some Christians preferred holly with the red berries representing the blood of Christ amid eternally green leaves.
 In Wisconsin, cranberries have often been decorations, she noted.
 Selena Fox, the head of Circle Sanctuary who studies holiday lore, observes that this custom comes from the Winter Solstice, celebrated in cultures the world over for thousands of years.

 How did it change to using a whole tree for the celebration of Christmas?